department-of-veterans-affairs/vets-website/src/applications/check-in/day-of/README.md

 ### Useful acronym and terms

 - CHIP - New API that is a central point for all the health data access.
-Bascially a wrapper around VistA and other internal nasty APIs.
+Basically a wrapper around VistA and other internal nasty APIs.
 - LoROTA - Low Risk Authorization Service.
 This is how we are managing and verifying a user is who they say they are.
 Currently its a token based system that is essentially a shared short term data storage
-- Pre- Check in - The name of this app when talking to non techincal folks
+- Pre- Check in - The name of this app when talking to non technical folks
 - Day of Check in - The is the future work of many of forms
 - VeText - This is the service that sends and receives text messages for the user.
 - VistA - This is a legacy but powerful health recond system that the VA uses.
 This is slowly being replace by Cerner.